hs2504785/greenspace/AI_INTEGRATION_GUIDE.md

 });
 ```

-This AI integration will position GreenSpace as a cutting-edge agricultural platform, providing intelligent assistance that grows smarter with every interaction!
+This AI integration will position Arya Natural Farms as a cutting-edge agricultural platform, providing intelligent assistance that grows smarter with every interaction!